 Labor costs vary greatly across regions.
 Metro areas like New York and San Francisco, where the cost of living is high, often see rates exceeding $50 per hour.
-In contrast, the Midwest provides more economical options with rates around $20-$30 per hour.
+In contrast, the Midwest offers more economical options with rates around $20-$30 per hour.
 Tailoring your estimates to these regional factors can enhance bid competitiveness.

 The choice between drywall or acoustic tiles, prefabrication vs. custom work, and site conditions dictate labor hours.
 Understanding these variables helps control costs and optimize schedules.